This Week’s Question:

 Does this help you think more like a consumer so you can improve your own marketing efforts?
 I hope so.

-Click Here and I’ll give you my two cents.
+If you want me to critique one of your marketing pieces for Free, Click Here and I’ll give you my two cents.